simplyYan/GalaktaGlare/README.md

 - Natural Language Processing (NLP) for Windows, Linux and macOS;

-- Operations with Tensors;
+- Operations with Tensors (Windows, Linux and macOS);

-- Support for creating neural networks;
+- Support for creating neural networks (Windows, Linux and macOS);

+- Decision Trees (Windows, Linux and macOS);

 ## How to install
 You can install using 'go get'.
 To do this, use the command: